wp-plugins/download-manager/readme.txt

 == Changelog ==

+= 2.6.91 =
+* Compatibility release for WordPress 3.9.2
+* adjusted a minor issue with download url
+* Fixed 3 minor issues from add new file window

 = 2.6.9 =
 * Adjusted a string formatting issue in edit file window
 * adjusted download url, trimmed "="